The Roof (Back in Time): Composition

 The song is a slow and sultry song, which blends hip-hop and contemporary R&B genres.
 It incorporates drum notes, including heavy beats and grooves.
 The song's second version features a rap version from Mobb Deep.
 The song samples the melody from "Shook Ones Part II" by Mobb Deep, incorporating it into chorus and bridge.
-As part of "layering the song," background vocals are featured throughout the chorus and sections of the bridge.
+As part of layering the song, background vocals are featured throughout the chorus and sections of the bridge.
 It is set in the signature common time, and is written in the key of B-flat minor.
 It features a basic chord progression of A♭-F♭1.
 Carey's vocal range in the song spans from the low note of E♭3 to the high note of F♭5; the piano and guitar pieces range from F♭3 to G♭5 as well.
 The song contains lyrics written by Carey, who produced the song's melody and chorus as well.
 Aside from assisting with its chord progression, Cory Rooney co-arranged and produced the track as well.
 Author Chris Nickson felt the song was extremely important for Carey's musical transition, writing "Lyrically, this was some of her best work ever, the melody slinky and overtly sexy, confirmation – as if any was needed at this point! – that this was the new Mariah."

 Critical reception

 "The Roof" was acclaimed by contemporary music critics for its choice of vocal work, instrumentation, and lyrics.
-David Browne from Entertainment Weekly praised the song as well as Carey's choice of vocals, writing "Carey is still a vocal grandstander capable of turning all into a six-syllable word.
+David Browne from Entertainment Weekly praised the song as well as Carey's choice of vocals, writing, "Carey is still a vocal grandstander capable of turning all into a six-syllable word.
 Yet for most of the album she keeps her notorious octave-climbing chops at bay.
 Showing some admirable restraint, she nestles herself into the downy-soft beats of 'The Roof'."
-Rich Juzwiak from Slant wrote "Little more than yearning, kissing, and remembering happens during the course of 'The Roof,' a rough-enough R&B revision of Mobb Deep's 'The Shook Ones.'
+A reviewer from Music Week commented, "Moving on from the more traditional-sounding ballad "Butterfly", she reverts to the R&B flavour of its more successful predecessor, "Honey", with a cut that greater reflects the edgier feel of her current album.
+Though not one of her most memorable singles, [...] its old-fashioned qualities further underlined by the presence of rap act Mobb Deep."
+Rich Juzwiak from Slant Magazine wrote "Little more than yearning, kissing, and remembering happens during the course of 'The Roof', a rough-enough R&B revision of Mobb Deep's 'The Shook Ones.'
 But lyrically Mariah the writer is vivid, sometimes shockingly clever (rhyming 'liberated' with 'Moet' is a stroke of genius)."